HongboQiao/Orc_Band/README.md

 <div align=center> <img src="https://github.com/HongboQiao/Organic-Semi/blob/master/Organic-Semi/Documents/Logo%20square.jpg" width="400"> </div>

 ## Project Introduction
-Our overall goal of the project is to predict the bandgap and bandgap position of the organic semiconductors, by using the Machine Leaning Model.
-And the data we use is from Harvard Clean Energy Project Database.
-We focus on using rdkit to calculate the fundamental properties for organic semiconductor from SMILES strings, and use LASSO regression to select the predictors for machine learning.
+Our overall goal of the project is to predict the bandgap and bandgap position of the organic semiconductors, by using Machine Leaning Method.
+The dataset that we use is Harvard Clean Energy Project Database.
+To achieve this goal, Our tasks are:
+1. Calculate molecular descriptors for organic semiconductor from SMILES strings;
+2. Determine predictors for mathine learning mehthod by LASSO regression;
+3. Screen and optimization of regression model;
+4. Build a wrapping function that help user to use our model

 (Pending...)
 ### Calculation by RDkit